native-m/BeatboxExt/README.md

 # BeatboxExt
 ## What it does?
-Extract sample from Caustic's Beatbox preset
+Extract sample from Caustic's Beatbox preset.

 ## How to build
 Open the project on Visual Studio 2015 and build.